md-siam/bn_calculator/README.md

     Bengali Numeric Calculator, in short, BN Calculator is designed with a custom <a href="lib/src/widget/button_widget.dart">neumorphic button</a> class, with a custom button press sound, that imitates the sound of a physical calculator.
 In addition to that, it has a beautiful dark theme, and a user can turn On/Off the dark theme using a custom animated button on the AppBar.
 </p>

-Note: It's an open-source project; hence anyone can use this code according to the [MIT License](https://choosealicense.com/licenses/mit/) rules & regulations.
+**Note: It's an open-source project; hence anyone can use this code according to the [MIT License](https://choosealicense.com/licenses/mit/) rules & regulations.

 <p align="justify">
-  In addition, it is using some other third-party packages from the open-source community.
-Thanks to those open-source developers for their amazing packages.
-Those packages are:
+  In addition, this calculator is using some other third-party packages from the open-source community.
+Thanks to those open-source developers for their amazing packages, and those packages are:
 </p>

 ```